Hundanol Kebede

 Working Papers

-Over 80% of nearly 90million refugees in the world are hosted in low and middle income countries with limited resources and infrastructure to support the refugees.
-In this paper, we study the effects of hosting refugees on the host communities in Ethiopia, which is one of the poorest countries and the second largest host of refugees in Africa.
-We find that under-5 children with higher exposure to refugee camps have lower weight-to-age z-score, lower weight-to-height z-score and higher mortality rate.
-However, higher refugee exposure is also associated with increased school enrollment and higher grade-to-age ratio for school-age cohorts, particularly for female students.
-The negative health effect is attributed to higher likelihood of contacting infectious diseases such as diarrhea, lower probability of receiving vaccinations, and hikes in prices of essential food items in areas with higher refugee population, whereas the positive effect on education is attributed to children in host community benefiting from increased school supply by NGOs for the refugee children.
-Our results are remarkably robust across a series of identification and measurement approaches
+Over three-quarters of refugees in the world are hosted in low and middle income countries with limited resources and infrastructure to support the refugees.
+We study the effects of hosting refugees on the host communities in Ethiopia, which is one of the poorest countries and the second largest host of refugees in Africa.
+We find that under-5 children with higher exposure to refugee camps have lower weight-to-age and weight-to-height z-scores.
+However, higher refugee exposure is also associated with increased school enrollment and higher grade-to-age ratio for school-age cohorts.
+The negative health effect is attributed to higher likelihood of contacting infectious diseases such as diarrhea and lower probability of receiving vaccinations whereas the positive effect on education is attributed to children in host community benefiting from increased school supply by NGOs for the refugee children.
+Our results are remarkably robust across a series of identification and measurement approaches.

 How large is the productivity loss from misallocation?

-Abstract:This paper compares the productivity loss from product and input market distortions across countries and examines how it is influenced by trade using firm-level data from over 70 countries.
+Abstract: This paper compares the productivity loss from product and input market distortions across countries and examines how it is influenced by trade using firm-level data from over 70 countries.
 Three main results emerge.
 First, productivity loss from misallocation significantly varies across countries and is strongly negatively correlated with GDP per capita.
 Misallocation could explain about a quarter of cross-country variation in manufacturing productivity.
 Second, trade openness reduces the productivity loss from misallocation via reducing between-firm dispersion in markup (or TFPR).
 Third, the productivity loss from a counterfactual import ban significantly differs across countries and is larger in countries with underdeveloped manufacturing sector than countries such as China.

 Ethnic Heterogeneity and Domestic Trade Frictions